bacalhau-project/bacalhau/docs/faqs.md

 A viable option is to run your own IPFS daemon and fetch your multiaddress as explained [here](https://docs.bacalhau.org/running-node/quick-start/#ensure-ipfs-is-running).

+## How can I download and query SQLite when it complains about being in read-only directory?

+When downloading content to run your code against, it is written to a read-only directory.
+Unfortunately, by default, SQLite requires the directory to be writable so that it can create utility files during its use.

+If you run your command with the `immutable` setting set to 1, then it will work.
+From the sqlite3 command you can use `.open 'file:/inputs/database.db?immutable=1'` where you should replace "database.db" with your downloaded database filename.

 ## Can I run bacalhau serve on my home machine?
 What are the requirements?

 You can run `bacalhau serve` on any machine that fits the prerequisites listed [here](https://docs.bacalhau.org/running-node/quick-start/).